 What Is Bentonite Clay Good For?

-This clay is great for helping to remove toxins from the body as well as providing a wealth of important minerals to your system such as copper, iron, magnesium, and potassium.
+This clay is great for helping remove toxins from the body and providing a wealth of important minerals to your system, such as copper, iron, magnesium, and potassium.
 It’s great for boosting your immune system.

 Is it safe to use bentonite clay?

-As long as you are purchasing a pure product and using proper dosing, there is no problem with including bentonite clay in your plan.
+If you purchase a pure product and use proper dosing, you have no problem including bentonite clay in your plan.
 Pregnant women should speak with their doctor before using this substance.

 What does bentonite clay do for your hair?